-Inclusion of template flumazenil $V_T$ data allowed us to go a step further than quantifying changes in connectivity with enhanced GABA, because we were able to demonstrate evidence that the amount of functional change in a region was predicted by that region's canonical density of GABAA receptors.
-This provided a mechanistic link between the drug target and observed response, clearly demonstrating target engagement.
+Inclusion of template flumazenil VT data allowed us to go a step further than quantifying changes in connectivity with enhanced GABA, because we were able to demonstrate evidence that the amount of functional change in a region was predicted by that region's canonical density of GABAA receptors.
+This provided a mechanistic link between the drug target and observed response, suggestive of target engagement.
+However, to make such an assertation follow-up studies to explore the specificity of this effect - both by exploring a PET map of a difference receptor, and by the inclusion of a non-GABAergic drug.

-Although we observed connectivity and activity changes across frequency bands ranging from delta to beta, we observed no connectivity changes in the gamma band, even when sub-dividing into discrete

-20 Hz windows.
+Although we observed connectivity and activity changes across frequency bands ranging from delta to beta, we observed no connectivity changes in the gamma band, even when sub-dividing into discrete 20 Hz windows.
 One explanation for this, is that the GABAergic processes altered by tiagabine did not disrupt the generative mechanisms of gamma oscillations.
 However, this is unlikely since the generation of (and spectral characteristics of) gamma oscillations are coupled to GABAA dynamics (Bartos et al., 2007; Whittington et al., 2000).
 Instead, we propose that gamma oscillations, which are considered locally generated phenomena within cortical columns, are harder to measure between-region.
 This is because gamma oscillations, by virtue of being fast, can exist more transiently than lower frequencies, and are therefore harder to detect when correlating long amplitude envelopes.
 If this is the case, methods aimed at identifying fast dynamical switching, such as Hidden Markov Models, may be more successful for quantifying faster frequencies (Baker et al., 2014).